 Have a mini case study for each project.
 In them, present your design process and talk about the senior skills you used.

 Create an online portfolio.
-First impressions matter, so present big images of your projects on the front page, and amaze the audience with the great UIs you designed.
+First impressions matter, so present big images of your projects on the front page, use project thumbnails and amaze the audience with the great UIs you designed.
 When they click on one of these projects, your mini case studies should come up where they can see the tale of the design project and your unique senior design skills.

 So include your name, basic contact info and big UI images of three to five projects on the front page.
 Make a separate page for each project to show the birth of that design and how you went from A to B.

 This setup will make a very good first impression.
 When they dig deeper, your professionalism will surprise them because they will see the conscious process behind your work.
 They will trust you with their most important projects because they will feel you have everything it takes to make it a success.